-What are the main elections?
+What are the elections?

 It offers you a chance to change things about your university life by electing people who can best represent your views.

 The Students' Union is a democratic membership organisation.
 This means that every decision we make is made by you, our students at Cardiff University.
-The Students' Union is led by groups such as Elected Officers, Campaign Officers, Student Senate, Scrutiny Committee, and NUS delegates.
+The Students' Union is led by groups such as Sabbatical Officers, Campaign Officers, Student Senate, Scrutiny Committee, and NUS delegates.